powerdata/tango/README.md

 <p><img src=http://incsys.com/images/IncSys_Logo_web.png></p>
-This code is provided as an example for Power System Dynamic Simulations originally written by Dr. Robin Podmore.
+The program has been developed as a special purpose program for allowing detailed study of the effects of generators, excitation systems and turbine-governors on power system transient and dynamic stability.

 ## More Information

-Please check out [IncSys](http://incsys.com/smartgrid.htm) for more information on this effort.
+Please check out [IncSys](http://incsys.com/smartgrid.htm) for more information.

 ## Contact

-Please contact [Marck Robinson](mailto:marck@powerdata.com) for more information.
+Please contact [Marck Robinson](mailto:marck@powerdata.com) for support.